 Students then participated in a mock trial that debated human

-trafficking, considered to be a form of modern slavery.
-Students
+trafficking, considered to be a form of modern day slavery.

-attorneys.
-"The MBA is grateful to the attorneys and judges from
+"The MBA is grateful to the attorneys and judges from across the

-across the state who have shared their time and expertise to make
+state who have shared their time and expertise to make this

-United States' heritage of liberty under law and recognizing its
+the United States' heritage of liberty under law and recognizing

 throughout the month of May.
 President Dwight D. Eisenhower gave